Urinary Incontinence (UI) Treatment

-There are several non-surgical treatments, such as stimulating the muscles in the bladder with electricity using a probe inserted into the vagina, or inserting bulking agents into the urethral wall, which are minimally invasive.
+There are several minimally invasive non-surgical treatments, such as stimulating the muscles in the bladder with electricity using a probe inserted into the vagina, or inserting bulking agents into the urethral wall.
 This means they are considered preferable to surgical treatments by some patients.

 These techniques have a lower long-term efficacy rate than surgical methods.
 However, for people who are unable or unwilling to undergo surgery and for whom medications and/or behavioral therapies have not successfully treated UI, these options can provide a helpful alternative.

-- Laser treatment: This is a fairly new treatment for UI.
+Laser treatment.
+This is a fairly new treatment for UI.
 It makes use of an erbium‐doped yttrium‐aluminum‐garnet (Er:YAG) laser, which has previously been used successfully in the field of plastic skin reconstruction.
 This technique has principally been used to treat UI in women.
 The Er:YAG laser is applied to the supportive tissues in the pelvic area to tighten them.
-This has been found to effectively treat stress urinary incontinence, with effects lasting up to one year.
-Laser treatment for UI has not been found effective for other types of urinary incontinence, however.
+This has been found to be an effective treatment for stress urinary incontinence only, with effects lasting up to one year.
+Laser treatment for UI has not been found effective for other types of urinary incontinence.